belsym/GuzzleBundle/README.md

-DdeboerGuzzleBundle
+BelsymGuzzleBundle
 ===================

+BelsymGuzzleBundle is a fork of the work undertaken on [DdeboerGuzzleBundle](https://github.com/ddeboer/GuzzleBundle).

-DdeboerGuzzleBundle is a Symfony2 bundle for integrating the [Guzzle PHP library](http://github.com/guzzle/guzzle) in your project.
+It is a Symfony2 bundle for integrating the [Guzzle PHP library](http://github.com/guzzle/guzzle) in your project.

+I have forked this project and rebranded as BelsymGuzzleBundle as the original project has not had any updates for over 6 months and does not actually work with the latest version of Guzzle (3.0) at all due to some fundamental library structure changes.

+The changes within this bundle from the original are two-fold:

+1. Update the project to work with the latest version of Guzzle (3.0)
+2. Introduce a method of defining the Guzzle service descriptions, clients, commands etc using the Symfony2 Dependency Injection configuration system.

 ## Installation